Department Chair Resources

 - Consult the dean: Before you take that action or send that email, consult with your dean or dean of faculty.
 They may have dealt with similar issues before, and they may have the relevant policies at their fingertips.

-- Consult the Office of Employee Relations and Equal Opportunity: If anything someone tells you suggests there may have been discrimination, harassment, or retaliation, neither investigate it yourself nor ignore it.
+- Consult the Office of Employee Relations and Equal Opportunity or Title IX Coordinator: If anything someone tells you suggests there may have been discrimination, harassment, or retaliation, neither investigate it yourself nor ignore it.
 Instead call Sharon Woods, Director, at 864-503-5344.